sweattep/modern_quotes/README.md

 >6% of 30 is the same as 30% of 6

 >Courage is somewhere between cowardice and recklessness.
 Confidence between crippling self-doubt and blinding arrogance.
 Hard work between workaholism and laziness.

+>Never forget that intelligence rules the world and ignorance carries the burden